 Find Treatment for Fainting

-The Faint & Fall Clinic was established as a one-stop resource for patients who want to pinpoint a cause for their faint or fall as soon as possible.
-The only clinic of its kind, it brings together a multidisciplinary team of health care professionals who specialize in faints and falls to quickly diagnose the cause of your problem.
+The Fainting Clinic at University of Utah Health is a one-stop resource for patients who want to pinpoint a cause for why they faint.
+The only clinic of its kind, we bring together a multidisciplinary team of health care professionals who specialize in fainting to quickly diagnose the cause of your problem.